anconaesselmann/UserPreferences/README.md

 Only views that toggle or read from `aIsOn` will update if `aIsOn` changes.

-Example 2 and 3 show how we can use `Set`s and `Array`s to group like preferences.
+[Example 2](https://github.com/anconaesselmann/UserPreferences/tree/main/Examples/Example_02) and [Example 3](https://github.com/anconaesselmann/UserPreferences/tree/main/Examples/Example_03) show how we can use `Set`s and `Array`s to group like preferences.